-operations.140 The throughline is that grey zone conflict is neither peace nor armed conflict.
-And it is that quality of operating in the liminal space of traditional legal concepts of conflict that makes it challenging for nation states to identify the applicable legal paradigms.
+among and within State and non-state actors that fall between the traditional war and peace duality."137 Both would be equally in the grey zone.
+Furthermore, the methods and means employed by military forces in grey zone conflict are myriad-they can include operations within the electromagnetic spectrum,138 cyber effect operations and information campaigns,139 and even Hollywood style special operations.
+The throughline is that grey zone conflict is neither peace nor armed conflict.
+And it is that quality of operating in the liminal space142 of traditional legal concepts of conflict that makes it challenging for nation states to identify the applicable legal paradigms.

-В. The Absence of "Armed" Conflict is Problematic for Legal Analysis in Grey Zone Conflicts
+B. The Absence of "Armed" Conflict is Problematic for Legal Analysis in Grey Zone Conflicts

 One common requirement amongst all interpretations concerning detention under LOAC is the requirement that the parties be involved in armed conflict.
-Additionally, to avail themselves of the arguably less stringent detention requirements found within LOAC, a nation state must be specifically engaged in either international or non-international armed conflict.143
+Additionally, to avail themselves of the arguably less stringent detention requirements found within LOAC, a nation state must be specifically engaged in either international or non-international armed conflict.
+143

-The mere fact that the military forces conducting the operation are carrying arms and of an organized military character is not sufficient to trigger the application of LOAC.
-144 If it were, then this very low threshold would certainly push actions, such as the Kerch Strait Incident, Chinese and Indian border skirmishes,145 and the ongoing interactions between Chinese and Philippine sea vessels, 146 into the realm of an IAC, a political reality that nations seem to be taking great pains to avoid due to the UN Charter's prohibition on the use of force.
+The mere fact that the military forces conducting the operation are carrying arms and of an organized military character is not sufficient to trigger the application of LOAC.144 If it were, then this very low threshold would certainly push actions, such as the Kerch